 Divorce settlement agreements can cover anything from child support to the division of marital debt, to custody of the family pet.
 There may even be so many clauses in that your ex could easily overlook one of them and violate the agreement.
 Hopefully, you'll never have to turn to the family court system to enforce your agreement, but if you need to prepare for the worst, consider this your guide.
 Here's what to do if your husband or wife refuses to pay any post-divorce financial obligations outlined in your divorce settlement.

-If your ex isn’t complying with court-ordered child support or spousal support you will need to hire a divorce attorney to file a petition for contempt.
-Once this is done a judge can “compel” your ex to pay by garnishing their wages or sending them to jail until they agree to make regular payments.
+If your ex isn’t complying with court-ordered child or spousal support, you will need to hire a divorce attorney to file a petition for contempt.
+Once the report is in the system, a judge can legally compel your ex to pay by garnishing his wages or even sending him to jail until he agrees to make regular payments.

 In some states, you can report non-payment of child support to your local child support enforcement office.
-There are steps this office can take to collect child support on your behalf.
-If your state offers this service it will save you the money associated with having to use the courts to enforce the child support order.
+There are steps the office can take to collect child support on your behalf.
+Check to see if your state offers this service because it can save you the money you'd have to spend going the court system route.